-Which of the following functions is NOT associated with the cytos... | Channels for Pearson+
+Which of the following functions is not associated with the cytos... | Channels for Pearson+

 1

-Understand the role of the cytoskeleton: The cytoskeleton is a network of fibers that provides structural support to the cell, helps in cell movement, and plays a role in cell division.
+Understand the role of the cytoskeleton: The cytoskeleton is a network of fibers in eukaryotic cells that provides structural support, facilitates cell motility, and aids in intracellular transport.

-Identify the functions associated with the cytoskeleton: The cytoskeleton enables cell movement through structures like microfilaments and microtubules, facilitates cell division by forming the mitotic spindle, and provides structural support by maintaining cell shape.
+Identify the functions associated with the cytoskeleton: These include enabling cell motility (e.g., through structures like cilia and flagella), providing structural support (e.g., maintaining cell shape), and facilitating intracellular transport (e.g., movement of organelles along microtubules).

 Consider the process of protein synthesis: Protein synthesis occurs in the ribosomes, which are not part of the cytoskeleton.
-Ribosomes are responsible for translating mRNA into polypeptide chains.
+The ribosomes can be free in the cytoplasm or attached to the endoplasmic reticulum, but they do not rely on the cytoskeleton for the synthesis process itself.

-Compare the functions: While the cytoskeleton is involved in movement, division, and structural support, it does not directly synthesize proteins.
-Protein synthesis is a function of ribosomes and not related to the cytoskeleton.
+Compare the functions: Match each function listed in the problem with the known roles of the cytoskeleton.
+Note that synthesizing proteins is not a function of the cytoskeleton.

 Watch next